 The museum building dates back to 1857.
 It was the first building in Serbia created specifically for secondary education.
-During its history, the building served as a school, the seat of the telegraphic department, a military hospital, the Sabac library, the city command after the Second World War and finally as a museum.
+During its history, the building served as a school, a seat of the telegraphic department, a military hospital, the Sabac library, the city command after the Second World War and finally as a museum.

 Initially, the museum occupied only the ground floor, but expanded to the whole building in 1961.
 Because of its historic and architectural significance, it is now a protected cultural monument.

 The Holy Gates have been kept in the museum since 1954.
-They are the work of zoograph Stanoje Popović, a priest from Martinci.
+They are the work of the zoograph Stanoje Popović, a priest from Martinci.
 He gained his art knowledge in the monastery Šišatovac.

 Popović produced numerous individual icons and several iconostases.
-Although he created his works when zoographists were in decline, he greatly contributed to the transformation of old 17th century Serbian icons and created important works of the Serbian 18th century icon painting.
+Although he created his works when zoographists were in decline, he greatly contributed to the transformation of the old 17th century Serbian icons and created important works of the Serbian 18th century icon painting.

 Prince Miloš Obrenović presented the testament, that you can see below, to the Sabac church in 1826.